rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

 export ARO_APP_FQDN=minesweeper.$USERID.azure.mobb.ninja
 ```

+1. **Clone the git repository**

-1. The first thing we need to do is get a copy of the code that we will build and deploy to our clusters.
-Clone the git repository
+The first thing we need to do is get a copy of the code that we will build and deploy to our clusters.

    ```bash
    git clone https://github.com/rh-mobb/aro-hackaton-app
    ```

-1. change to the root directory
+2. **Change to the root directory**

    ```bash
    cd aro-hackaton-app
    ```

-1. Log into your openshift cluster with Azure Cloud Shell
+3. **Log into your openshift cluster with Azure Cloud Shell**

-1. Switch to your OpenShift Project
+4. **Switch to your OpenShift Project**

    ```bash
    oc project <USER ID>
    ```
+  !!! info

+      As part of the workshop setup, an OpenShift project has been created using your USERID as the name of the project

-1. add the openshift extension to quarkus
+5. **Add the OpenShift extension to quarkus**

    ```bash
    quarkus ext add openshift
    ```

-1. Edit aro-hackaton-app/src/main/resources/application.properties
+6. **Edit aro-hackaton-app/src/main/resources/application.properties**

-   Make sure your file looks like the one below, changing the IP address on line 3 to the private ip address of your postgres instance.
-You should have gotten your PostgreSQL private IP in the previous step when you created the database instance.
+   Make sure your file looks like the one below, changing the following lines:

+  - **%prod.quarkus.datasource.jdbc.url=jdbc:postgresql://<USERID>-minesweeper-database:5432/score** <br>
+    Change the above line with your USERID for the database that has been configured for you:

+  !!!
+Info

+    Note the options in OpenShift Configurations.
+    - **%prod.quarkus.openshift.deployment-kind=Deployment** <br>
+      We will be creating a deployment for the application.
+    - **%prod.quarkus.openshift.build-strategy=docker** <br>
+      The application will be built uisng Docker.
+    - **%prod.quarkus.container-image.group=minesweeper** <br>
+      The application will use the namespace your facilitator assigned to you.
+    - **%prod.quarkus.openshift.expose=true** <br>
+      We will expose the route using the default openshift router domain - apps.\<cluster-id\>.eastus.aroapp.io

    Sample microsweeper-quarkus/src/main/resources/application.properties